rhythmobile/QuirkPy/CONTRIBUTING.md

-# Contributing to ChaosPy 🌀
+# Contributing to QuirkPy 🌀

 Welcome to the chaos!
 This guide will help you contribute to the most unpredictable Python project on GitHub.